will-jj/pokeemerald_dreamfactory/README.md

 # Related Tools

 This [Google Sheet](https://docs.google.com/spreadsheets/d/1D3fHS8_cnHw_KApxJmGFqJUsgifzldprq4BKXn2HyRM/edit?usp=sharing) contains extensive information on the changes made to this mod, particularly with respect to the sets of Pokémon in the battle factory.
 This [Damage Calculator](https://disasterarea96.github.io/DreamFactoryCalc/) features all of the included sets in the Battle Factory in Dream Factory.
+The [Dream Factory Buddy](https://github.com/DisasterArea96/DreamFactoryBuddy) is a tool you can host locally which can tell you the probability of different Pokémon and sets on the opponent's team based on the type, phrase, and any other information available to you.